WGBH/stock-sales-2/app/views/collections/music.md

-The WGBH music collection consists of interviews with musicians, archival performances and specials (e.g. BB King, James Taylor) and musical acts recorded in our studios here at WGBH (e.g. Gladys Knight and the Pips, the Delfonics, Parliament, Ruben Blades).
+The WGBH music collection consists of interviews with musicians, archival performances and specials (e.g. BB King, James Taylor) and musical acts recorded in our studios here at WGBH (e.g. Gladys Knight and the Pips, the Delfonics, The Parliaments, Ruben Blades).
 WGBH also famously recorded the 1968 James Brown concert at the Boston Garden in the wake of the assassination of Martin Luther King.
 In addition, WGBH has broadcast the *Evening at Pops*, featuring guest performers, for over 40 years.
 WGBH co-produced the series *Rock & Roll* (1994) and